-By default, the Kinsta MU plugin is installed on every site that is hosted by us and is available from the left-hand side of your WordPress admin dashboard.
+By default, the Kinsta MU plugin is installed on every site hosted by us and is available from the left-hand side of your WordPress admin dashboard.
 The plugin is required to ensure your site runs smoothly in our environment.

 Installing the Kinsta MU Plugin